The Cavender-Farris-Neyman Model with a Molecular Clock: The CFN-MC Polytope

-\begin{definition} Let $I$ be an order ideal in the poset consisting of all interior vertices of $T$.
-An element $v \in I$ is called a \textit{cluster node} if $v$ is connected by edges to three other interior nodes.
+\begin{definition} Let $I$ be an order ideal in the poset consisting of all internal nodes of $T$.
+A node $v \in I$ is called a \textit{cluster node} if $v$ is connected by edges to three other internal nodes.
 A connected set of cluster nodes of $T$ is called a \textit{cluster}.
-Given a cluster $C \subseteq I$, $N_I(C)$ denotes the \textit{neighbor set} of $C$, which is the set of all interior nodes of $T$ that lie in $I - C$ and are adjacent to some node in $I$.
-When $I$ is the set of all interior vertices of $T$, we denote the neighbor set by $N(C)$.
-Denote by $m(C)$ the maximal vertex of $C$. \end{definition}
+Given a cluster $C \subseteq I$, $N_I(C)$ denotes the \textit{neighbor set} of $C$, which is the set of all internal nodes of $T$ that lie in $I - C$ and are adjacent to some node in $C$.
+When $I$ is the set of all internal nodes of $T$, we denote the neighbor set by $N(C)$.
+Denote by $m(C)$ the maximal node of $C$. \end{definition}

-Note that the maximal vertex of a cluster always exists since the cluster is a connected subset of the rooted tree $T$.
+Note that the maximal node of a cluster always exists since the cluster is a connected subset of the rooted tree $T$.

 \begin{example} Consider the tree $T$ in Figure \ref{fig:cluster}.
-Then the set of nodes marked with triangles, $\{b,c\}$ forms a cluster, since both $b$ and $c$ are cluster nodes and are adjacent.
-The neighbor set of this cluster, $N(\{b,c\})$ is the set of nodes marked with squares, $\{ a, d, e, f\}$.
-The maximal element $m( \{b,c\}) = b$.
+Then the set of nodes marked with triangles, $\{b,c\}$ forms a cluster since $b$ and $c$ are both cluster nodes and are adjacent.
+The neighbor set of this cluster, $N(\{b,c\})$, is the set of nodes marked with squares, $\{ a, d, e, f\}$.
+The maximal element is $m( \{b,c\}) = b$. \end{example}